simpleanalytics/docs/_docs/50_api/introduction.md

 ### Custom endpoints

 For bigger customers we make custom endpoints.
-If you are in the need to a custom endpoint, [let us know](https://simpleanalytics.io/contact?ref={{ site.hostname }}).
+If you are in the need of a custom endpoint, [let us know](https://simpleanalytics.io/contact?ref={{ site.hostname }}).